Loft conversion specialists London and Hertfordshire

-There cannot be an extension beyond the place of the existing roof slope of the main elevation facing the highway.
+You are not planning an extension beyond the existing roof slope of the main elevation facing the highway.

-No extension can be taller than the highest part of the existing roof
+No part of the extension is to be taller than the highest part of the existing roof.

-Materials used in the extension must be similar to the materials used on the existing house
+Materials used in the extension must be similar in appearance to the materials used on the existing house

-No balconies, verandas, or raised platforms (Juliet balconies are permitted)
+You are not planning to add balconies, verandas, or raised platforms to the project (Juliet balconies are permitted)

 All side-facing windows must be obscure glazed; this includes any opening 1.7 metres above the floor

-In designated areas, roof extensions are not permitted development
+In designated areas, for example Conservation areas, roof extensions are not permitted development

-Aside from hip and gable roof extensions, all roof extensions are to be set back as far as possible, and must be at least 20 centimetres from the eaves.
+Aside from hip and gable roof extensions, all roof extensions are to be set back at least 20 centimetres from the eaves.